J-Kallunki/custom-react-app/README.md

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.

+## Babel config

+Edit config-overrides.js to suit your needs.

 ## Available Scripts

 ### `npm start`